tuankg1028/trinidadexpress_cralwer/README.md

 const result = await bulkScrape({
   targetUrlCount: 5000,  // Collect up to 5000 URLs
   batchSize: 50,         // Process 50 articles at a time
+  concurrency: 5,        // Scrape 5 articles in parallel within each batch
   exportFormat: 'both',  // Export to both JSON and CSV
   headless: true
 });